 Liquidation is a quick way to close the company, it involves ceasing to trade and turning all assets into cash by ‘liquidating’ them.
 This money is then used to pay back creditors.
 There are two types of liquidation; creditors voluntary which is started by the directors, and compulsory which is started by creditors via a court procedure and overseen by a licensed insolvency practitioner.

 On entering liquidation, any bounce back loan becomes an unsecured debt i.e. the loan is not secured against any company assets.
 As per our flowchart on who gets paid first when a company goes into liquidation or administration, unsecured creditors are just before last out of the seven overall categories.
-So, what this means is that the insolvency practitioner, secured & preferential creditors and floating shareholders must all be satisfied before the settling unsecured creditors and shareholders with their amounts.
-Now that HMRC are now preferential and in most cases are large creditor by value they will take a large chunk of any distributed money.
+So, what this means is that the insolvency practitioner, secured & preferential creditors and floating chargeholders must all be satisfied before the settling unsecured creditors and shareholders with their amounts.
+Now that HMRC are preferential and, in most cases, are a large creditor by value they will take a large chunk of any distributed money.
 Consequently, unsecured debts are rarely paid in full in liquidation.
 For this reason, the bounce back loan is secured 100% by the government allowing the lender to go to the government to get repayment for the loan in full.
 The British Business Bank, that has overseen these loans, has made it very clear that they expect the banks to pursue these debts in the normal way.
 Only if the business becomes insolvent will the bank be be able to claim from the government.

 Can I be made personally liable for my BBL during company liquidation?